-India reports 55,000 virus cases, Florida faces hurricane
+Virus surges in India, Philippines; Australia imposes curfew

+Countries including the United States, India and South Africa are struggling to rein in their first wave of infections while South Korea and others where the disease abated try to avert a second wave as curbs on travel and trade ease.

+India’s 54,735 new cases were down from the previous day’s record 57,118 but raised the total to 1.75 million.
+The month of July accounted for more than 1.1 million of those cases.

-The major cities of New Delhi and Mumbai might have passed their peaks, a government expert, Randeep Guleria, said.
+The major cities of New Delhi and Mumbai might have passed their peaks, said a government expert, Randeep Guleria.
 Subways, cinemas and other public facilities are closed until Aug.
 31.

-The spike in Japanese cases, most of them in their 20s and 30s, prompted warnings young people were letting their guard down.
-The governor of Tokyo, which has about one-third of the new infections, says she might declare an emergency to contain the outbreak.
+The spike in infections, most of them in their 20s and 30s, prompted warnings young people were letting their guard down.
+Gov. Yuriko Koike of Tokyo, which has about one-third of the new infections, says she might declare an emergency to contain the outbreak.

+In Florida, authorities were trying to prepare storm shelters while enforcing social distancing as Tropical Storm Isaias churned toward the heavily populated state.
+It was due to be near the coast early Sunday.

+Florida reported 179 deaths on Saturday, raising its total to more than 7,000.

 Also Sunday, China and South Korea reported more infections but spikes in both countries appeared to be tailing off.